tigrouind/WL1-Editor/README.md

 | :-: | - |
 | <kbd>P</kbd> | Activate path mode.
 | <kbd>Page-Up</kbd> / <kbd>Page-Down</kbd> | Select a level.
 | <kbd>Ctrl</kbd> + arrow keys | Move a level.
-Position will be aligned on a grid.
+Position will be aligned on a 4 x 4 grid.
 | arrows keys | Select a direction.
 There is 4 possible directions.
 If there is a path in chosen direction, last path segment will be automatically highlighted.
 | <kbd>Shift</kbd> + arrow keys | Add a new path segment in that direction.
 | <kbd>Delete</kbd>  | Delete current path segment.
 | <kbd>Shift</kbd> + <kbd>Delete</kbd>  | Delete all paths in all directions.
-| <kbd>I</kbd>  | Enable / disable hidden mode.
+| <kbd>I</kbd>  | Enable / disable hidden path.
 Next path segment will be set as hidden (eg: player won't be visible when walking on that path segment).
+| <kbd>W</kbd>  | Enable / disable underwater path mode.
 | <kbd>R</kbd> | Set progress required to take that path.
 A direction must be selected.
 A number is shown near level to indicate progression required.
-Nothing means no progress is required.
+Nothing shown means no progress is required.
 | <kbd>T</kbd> | Set end of path exit target.
 A = Overworld.
 B = Sherbet Land.
 C = Mt Teapot.

 Tips for paths :

-- A path must always end with a level or an exit.
-If path target is a level, last segment must end up exactly at same position as level center to be connected (not just collide with it).
-If paths does not work as expected, make sure last segment ends up at right place.
-It might be necessary to move level to align it on the grid.
+- A path always end with a level or an exit.
+If path target is a level, last segment must end up exactly at same position as level midpoint.
+It might be necessary to move level to align it on the grid first (level positions of vanilla game are not always aligned on the grid).
-- It's possible to put an exit outside screen boundaries (to create the illusion it take some time to get there).
-- It might be a good idea to clear all events and paths before starting a new map.
 - Events should be edited to match paths.
 If you don't want to bother with events, remove all events and hardcode paths in map.
+- It you are planning to do a new map, it's easier to delete all events and paths first.